ianstormtaylor/slate/docs/guides/data-model.md

 The top-level object in Slate—the object encapsulating the entire value of an Slate editor—is called a [`Value`](../reference/slate/value.md).

 It is made up of a document filled with content, and a selection representing the user's current cursor selection.
-It also has a history, to keep track of changes, and a few other more advanced properties like `decorations` and `data`.
+It also has a few other more advanced properties like `decorations` and `data`.

 > 📋 For more info, check out the [`Value` reference](../reference/slate/value.md).